-Students are required to update the following date-dependent documentation in https://www.castlebranch.com/ when due:
+Students are required to update the following date-dependent documentation in Castlebranch or Viewpoint Screening when due:

 - 1. Students must have current health insurance coverage.
 Clinical sites require the student to have health insurance to cover any illness or injury that he or she may incur during the clinical training experience. - 2.
-Negative results of annual tuberculin skin test.
-If positive, medical evaluation and documentation of a clear chest x-ray within one year of admission to UCA School of Nursing and annual completion of the Annual Past-Positive TB Screening form (form available at www.castlebranch.com) confirming the absence of symptoms by a physician, APRN, or PA. - 3.
 Current CPR certification American Heart Association's (AHA) Basic Life Support (BLS) for Healthcare Providers.
-BLS provided by the AHA is the only BLS card accepted. - 4.
+BLS provided by the AHA is the only BLS card accepted. - 3.
 RN students only Copy of an unencumbered Registered Nurse's license in the state(s) where you reside/work or will be doing clinical training. - 7.
 Influenza: Annual flu vaccination is required.
 Exemptions are allowed for sincerely held religious and personal beliefs, and for medical contraindications such as a serious allergic reaction (anaphylaxis) or history of Guillain-Barre syndrome following a previous influenza vaccine.
 Documentation from medical provider will be required.
 (Note: minor side effects, such as low grade fever, cold symptoms, or muscle aches are not a medical contraindication to vaccination.)
 Exemptions must be applied for prior to each flu season.